 It is possible to watch this original, early paper making process and learn the incredible, time intensive craftsmanship that was required to manufacture the first paper.
 It is not surprising that paper was originally such an expensive and much prized commodity.
 A far cry from purchasing a bundle of 500 sheets today for virtually nothing!

-Download the Lourmarin Travel Guide and the surrounding area of The Luberon Provence here, do let me know your recommendations !
+Download The Lourmarin Travel Guide to learn more about this beautiful region, do let me know your recommendations !